miselico/miselico/README.md

 ## Hi there 👋

+I am Michael Cochez, assitant professor at the Vrije Universiteit Amsterdam.
+My work is around Knowledge Graphs and Machine learning.

 <!--
 **miselico/miselico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.